mikepound/enigma/README.md

+# Optimised and multithreaded
+This branch has a few minor optimisations and includes multithreading during the rotor search to speed things up significantly.
+I've kept these changes in a separate branch because they tend to make code more cluttered and harder to follow, and so it's only for people who are interested.

 # Java Enigma

 This is a Java implementation of an Enigma machine, along with code that attempts to break the encryption.
 This code is associated with the Computerphile video on [cracking enigma](https://www.youtube.com/watch?v=RzWB5jL5RX0).